-- Health and safety management
+- Reconciliation

 - Local employment and contracting opportunities

 - Economic benefits

 - Cultural heritage management

 - Cultural safety

-- Reconciliation
+- Health and safety management

-- We consult with the Partnership Agreement Group (PAG) to facilitate active engagement with Traditional Custodians.
-The PAG is a high-level steering group focussed on the cultural heritage management and ongoing development of the airport. - See section 4.3 for more information on reconciliation.
+- We consult with the Partnership Agreement Group (PAG) and South West Aboriginal Land and Sea Council (SWALSC) to facilitate active engagement with Traditional Custodians. - The PAG has been our core Indigenous Stakeholder group since 2009 and is a high-level steering group focused on the cultural heritage management and ongoing development of the airport.
+SWALSC engagement has commenced on a regular basis during the current reporting period with regular updates being provided. - See section 5.3 for more information on reconciliation.